-At Fire Mountain Gems you will notice in our description there are (parenthesis) noting if it is stabilized, dyed, natural, etc. See example of description: "Bead, lapis lazuli (natural), 5-6mm non-uniform round, C grade, Mohs hardness 5 to 6."
+At Fire Mountain Gems, you will notice in our descriptions that there are parenthesis noting if it is stabilized, dyed, natural, etc. For Example, this bead description: ”"Bead, lapis lazuli (natural), 5-6mm non-uniform round, C grade, Mohs hardness 5 to 6."
 The Mohs hardness is 5 to 6 which means it will just about scratch glass; although you could scratch the gem itself with a knife.
 Also, did you know that gemstones are cool to the touch?
-Glass imitations are cold as well--but they heat up quickly when held.
+Glass imitations are cold as well, but they heat up quickly when held.
 Real gemstones will often remain cool even after prolonged holding.
-One more fact for authenticating lapis lazuli--if you were to cut a real lapis lazuli gemstone, it will emit a foul odor because it contains sulfur and it will oxidize as a reaction to the air.
+One more fact for authenticating lapis lazuli: if you were to cut a real lapis lazuli gemstone, it will emit a foul odor because it contains sulfur and it will oxidize as a reaction to the air.

 Design with ...

 How did you like this resource?
 Your feedback helps us provide resources that matter to you most.